olihawkins/mnis/readme.md

 # mnis

+_This package is no longer in active development.
+You may be interested in the [pdpy](https://github.com/olihawkins/pdpy) package which provides access to equivalent data through the newer Parliamentary Data Platform API._

 mnis is a small Python library that makes it easy to download data on UK Members of Parliament from the [Members Names Information Service][mnisapi].

 The MNIS API is the public interface to the UK Parliament's Members Names database, a comprehensive database of all MPs elected to Parliament since 1983.
 The API is flexible and powerful, but it's not very easy to use.
 The mnis library is a toolkit that makes it easier to download and manipulate useful data from the API.